cloudflare/cloudflare-docs/content/email-security/reporting/detection-search/available-parameters.md

 ## Data retention

-For Area 1 Horizon Enterprise customers, detections search would index for a period of 12 months and rotate over to a rolling 12-month period.
+For Area 1 Horizon Enterprise customers, detections search would index for amperiod of 12 months and rotate over to a rolling 12-month period.

 For Area 1 Horizon Advantage customers, detections search would index for 3 months and rotate over to a rolling 3-month period.